Gibe/Umbraco.Community.AzureSSO/README.md

 # Umbraco.Community.AzureSSO

-Add Azure AD SSO to Umbraco v10-11 sites.
-This will allow you to automatically create Umbraco user accounts for users in your AD.
-This will then associate the Umbraco users with groups based on their AD group, and the configuration below.
+Add Azure Entra ID SSO to Umbraco v10-11 sites.
+This will allow you to automatically create Umbraco user accounts for users in your Microsoft Entra ID tenant.
+This will then associate the Umbraco users with groups based on their group, and the configuration below.

-First you, or an Azure AD administration will need to create an App Registration in the Azure Portal which will be used to authenticate the site against Azure AD.
-Follow [these instructions to setup the new App Registration](AzureADSetup.md)
+First you, or an Entra ID administrator will need to create an App Registration in the Azure Portal which will be used to authenticate the site against Azure AD.
+Follow [these instructions to setup the new App Registration](EntraIDSetup.md)

-To install
+To install:

 `dotnet add package Umbraco.Community.AzureSSO`

 In startup.cs under ConfigureServices add: